nativium/nativium/docs/main/docs/modules.md

 Some companies create a module for `core` code, other for `repository` code to work with database and a folder for `domain` classes.
 This varies from project to project.

-Nativium come with one module already implemented for test and example called `app-core` and is located here `modules/app-core`.
+Nativium come with one module already implemented for test and example called `app-core` and is located in `modules/app-core`.

 All modules source code are stored in **modules** folder.